defano/wyldcard/README.md

 ## Stacks of Cards

-A HyperCard stack consists of one or more cards grouped together in an ordered list (like a stack of index cards or a Rolodex) with only one card ever visible at any given time.
+A HyperCard stack is made up of one or more cards arranged in an ordered list (like a stack of index cards or a Rolodex) with only one card ever visible to the user at any given time.
 When the user navigates from one card to another, the contents of the new card appear in place of the old card (and the transition may be animated using a `visual effect` specification).

-Every card is comprised of two layers of graphics and interactive user interface elements: a background layer and a card layer (foreground).
+Every card is comprised of two layers of graphics and user interface elements: a background layer and a card layer (foreground).
 Each card has a unique foreground, but its background can be shared between multiple cards.

 ### Navigating between cards